2PM: 2013–2014: Legend of 2PM, Grown, Genesis of 2PM and Go Crazy!

-During the filming of the music video for the group's upcoming Korean comeback, a fire broke out on set, postponing the comeback initially scheduled for April.
-On September 10, 2PM released the music video of their single "Go Crazy!" (미친거 아니야?), the title track of their fourth Korean studio album of the same name and also their first self-composed title track, having been written by Jun.
-K. The album itself was then released in both physical and digital format on September 15, which was followed with the group's promotional performances at Club Octagon in Gangnam, Seoul and on TV music programs starting with M Countdown.
-The same day Go Crazy! released, 2PM released their eighth official Japanese single "Midaretemina", a Japanese version of "Go Crazy!", which peaked at number two on the Oricon Singles Chart and was certified Gold by RIAJ the same month.
+On September 15, 2PM released the fourth Korean studio album, Go Crazy!, with a title track of the same name; "Go Crazy!" marked the group's first self-composed single, having been written by Jun.
+K. On September 17, 2PM released a Japanese version of "Go Crazy!" titled "Midaretemina" as their eighth Japanese single, which peaked at number two on the Oricon Singles Chart and was certified Gold by RIAJ the same month.
 Go Crazy! marked 2PM's third appearance on the Billboard World Albums Chart, peaking at number 7 on its chart issue dated October 4, 2014.
 On its chart issue dated on the same day, Billboard reported that 2PM also landed their second Japan Hot 100 chart topper with "Midaretemina".
 The music video for "Go Crazy!" also won an award for Best Music Video at the 2014 Mnet Asian Music Awards.

-In support of their latest album, 2PM then began their world tour, Go Crazy World Tour, with a concert to a sold-out Jamsil Arena in Seoul on October 3, 2014.
+In support of their latest album, 2PM then began their first world tour, "Go Crazy" World Tour, with a sold-out concert at the Jamsil Arena in Seoul on October 3, 2014.
 The concert tour covered 12 cities in 5 countries: Seoul, Bangkok, Beijing, Newark, Rosemont, Grand Prairie, Los Angeles, Guangzhou, Nanjing, Hong Kong, Jakarta, and Shanghai.
 With performances at major venues such as the Prudential Center, Rosemont Theatre, Verizon Theatre, and the Shrine Auditorium, the Go Crazy concert series marked the group's first solo concerts in the United States, having previously performed as opening acts for their labelmates Wonder Girls in 2010.